joherold/dsmlai_templates/README.md

 Forecasting sequential data with RNNs and GRUs using data generated via the Lotka-Volterra ODE as example.

+## Text analysis

+Text analysis with GRUs using the IMDB data set as example.

 ## Still missing

 * Pipelines